cagdasyigit/spring-security-example-app/README.md

 "AuthorizationFilter" class will check the token on the fly or from db per request.
 This can be configured in **application.yaml** file, **checkDbPerRequest** flag should be true for checking token from db.

 ### **Debugging**
 I recommend use **Postman** or something equivalent application for sending requests.
+After adding a user in your database first call "/login" service and get a generated token.
 For authenticated rest service paths, set request header "AuthenticationToken".
 Token header must be current genereated token in "user_token" table.
 Also you need to set "Content-Type" header.
 For example:

     Content-Type: application/json
-    AuthenticationToken: 0a998HhF0m43Fv4JAsdWeD
+    AuthenticationToken: 0a998HhF0m43Fv4JAsdWeD (This is not a real generated token)

 Choose your request type which path you want to test, choose raw type in body section and write down a request body.
 If your service consumes json then write something like: